 Searching for Dark Matter with Cryogenic Liquids

 Astronomers have found that 22% of the universe is composed of matter which does not absorb or emit light like normal matter.
-The DEAP/CLEAN Collaboration is engaged in several experiments to search for this dark matter in the laboratory using the unique properties of liquid argon and neon.
+The DEAP-3600 & MiniCLEAN Collaborations are engaged in several experiments to search for this dark matter in the laboratory using the unique properties of liquid argon and neon.

-To learn more about dark matter and the experiment, see our About page.
+To learn more about dark matter and the single phase experimental approach, see our About page.
+To learn more about DEAP-1 and DEAP-3600, see the Queen's University DEAP website.

 News Updates